-Winnipeg, Manitoba, Canada

-Trustee Since: November 8, 2004
+Winnipeg, Manitoba, Canada Trustee Since: November 8, 2004

-Mr. Townsend is a Partner at Lawton Partners Financial Planning Services Limited and has over 35 years of experience in the wealth management and insurance industry.
+Mr. Townsend is a Partner at Lawton Partners Financial Planning Services Limited and has over 35 years of experience in the

 Mr. Townsend holds a Bachelor of Arts from the University of Manitoba, the Certified Financial Planner (CFP) designation, the Chartered Life Underwriter (C.L.U.) designation, the Chartered Financial Consultants (Ch.F.C.) designation, Society of Trust and Estate Practitioners (TEP) and is a graduate of the Canadian Securities Course.